nasir-ehsan-83/afghan-jahan-tour/README.md

 ![Prisma](https://shields.io)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-A robust RESTful API built for a fictional tour company called Afghan Jahan Tour, focusing on strict type safety, modular design, and secure database relationships.
+A robust RESTful API built for a tour company called Afghan Jahan Tour, focusing on strict type safety, modular design, and secure database relationships.

 The project explores how a modern booking backend can be structured using Express and a highly strict TypeScript configuration while maintaining type guarantees from the database layer up to the API endpoints.

+---

+## Architectural Choice: Express with NestJS Spirit

+Unlike traditional, unstructured Express applications, **this project deliberately implements the modular architecture and clean patterns of NestJS on top of raw Express.**

+By avoiding NestJS's heavy runtime decorators and Dependency Injection (DI) boilerplate, the project achieves:
+- **Raw Performance:** Leveraging the pure, lightweight speed of Express.
+- **Strict Modularity:** Features are isolated into self-contained domains (`users`, `tours`, etc.), each containing its own routes, controller, service, and data transfer types.
+- **Separation of Concerns:** Controllers exclusively handle HTTP requests/responses, Services contain pure business logic, and DTOs manage Zod schemas.
+- **Future-Proof Design:** The strict structural alignment makes migrating to the full NestJS framework effortless if scaling demands it in the future.

 ---